ducphanduyagentp/browser-pwn-advent-calendar/01/README.md

 	- For example:
 		- x + 1 + 1 + 1 is the expected range (smaller)
 		- x + 3 is the real range (larger)
+* WASM rwx page offset is different between versions
+* Shellcode generation
+	- pwntools shellcraft has execve utils but not sure why missing from latest documentation.
+It is on older documentation.

 ## Finding the correct commit from chromium version